nimeshkb/shop-showcase-deploy/README.md

-# Welcome to your Lovable project
+# Welcome to your Lovable project - Demo Retail Shop

 ## Project info